 A standard patent has a maximum term of 20 years (or up to 25 years for pharmaceutical substances).
-An innovation patent has a term of up to eight years (innovation patents are in the process of being phased out).
+An innovation patent has a term of up to eight years (innovation patents are in the process of being phased out, and cannot be filed after 25 August 2021).